What does f(x) mean in C++?

 Intro

 It is universally agreed that C++ is a complex language.
 One reason is that its syntax is highly overloaded, meaning that the same code could mean many different things.
-Let’s do a simple mental exersice by considering the following code:
+Let’s do a simple mental exercise by considering the following code:

 f(x)